-Be Kind To Humankind Week was created in August of 1988 by Lorraine Jara in Toms River, New Jersey.
-It is an annual celebration of kindness that is recognized globally from August 25th-31st each and every year.
+Be Kind To Humankind Week was created in August of 1988 by Lorraine Jara in New Jersey.

 I created this event in light of a very upsetting story I read in the newspaper about two young men, both in their 20’s, who were boating in my local town’s waterways.
 They were in a small rowboat which overturned.
-The story went on to say that as they clung to the overturned vessel, two young ladies in another boat pulled them out of the cold water.
-The ladies did not have a motor boat or a radio on board to call land for help.
+The story went on to say that as they clung to the overturned vessel, two young ladies in another boat pulled them out of the water.
+The ladies did not have a radio onboard to call land for help.
 Two other boats with radio antennas passed them by, refusing their calls for help.
 One passing boater reportedly said, “We don’t want to be bothered.”
 When finally rescued, one of the young men died.

 With Kindest Regards,

 Lorraine Jara, Founder